mordori/Philosophers/README.md

 The default 1024 logs per millisecond might not be enough for example to `./philo 999 185 60 60 10`, so the program will print an error and end the simulation.

-You can increase the queue size by recompiling with a define
+You can increase the queue size by recompiling the program with a define
 ``` git
 make QUEUE_SIZE=2048
 ```